-A) Stormwater
+A) Stormwater Runoff

-Stormwater is a major conveyor of pollutants into the Narrow River and its tributaries.
+Stormwater runoff is a major conveyor of pollutants into the Narrow River and its tributaries.
 Stormwater runoff is rain and melted snow that washes over the land surface into nearby rivers, streams, lakes, ponds, coastal waters, and freshwater and coastal wetlands.
 Stormwater runoff is most often carried to waterways by publicly owned drainage networks.
 Historically, these storm drain networks were designed to carry stormwater away from developed land as quickly as possible to prevent on-site flooding with little to no treatment of pollutants.
-The pollutants typically washed off the ground and carried by stormwater come from all around us - fertilizers (nutrients) and pesticides from residential and commercial lawns and agricultural land; nutrients and bacteria from pet waste left on the ground; petroleum products from automobiles and gas stations; metals from automobile brake dust; salt and sand from winter road safety maintenance; nutrients and bacteria from failing septic systems and cesspools; nutrients and bacteria from failing septic systems and cesspools; nutrients and bacteria from failing septic systems and cesspools; nutrients and bacteria from failing septic systems and cesspools; nutrients and bacteria from farm animal and wild animal waste (in particular, resident Canadian geese are a problem in RI); soil and sediment from construction sites, plowed farm land, and eroding areas; heat absorbed from pavement; and trash.
+The pollutants typically washed off the ground and carried by stormwater come from all around us - fertilizers (nutrients) and pesticides from residential and commercial lawns and agricultural land; nutrients and bacteria from pet waste left on the ground; petroleum products from automobiles and gas stations; metals from automobile brake dust; salt and sand from winter road safety maintenance; nutrients and bacteria from failing septic systems and cesspools; nutrients and bacteria from farm animal and wild animal waste (in particular, resident Canadian geese are a problem in RI); soil and sediment from construction sites, plowed farm land, and eroding areas; heat absorbed from pavement; and trash.